postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 ### Configuring proxy settings

 This article describes how to configure the proxy settings in Postman to direct all requests made in Postman to route through a proxy server.
-This is different from [capturing network traffic](/docs/sending-requests/capturing-request-data/capturing-http-requests/) with the built-in proxy which allows Postman to intercept network traffic.
+This is different from [capturing network traffic](/docs/sending-requests/capturing-request-data/capturing-http-requests/) with the built-in proxy which enables Postman to intercept network traffic.

 Postman's native apps for Mac, Windows, and Linux support configuring proxies.
 You can either specify to use a **custom proxy** or to use the **system proxy** defined in the operating system.